IbrahimT04/My-first-p5.js-shader/README.md

-It seems like you uploaded a project file called "My-first-p5.js-shader-main.zip."
-Let me take a look at its contents to generate a README for the repo.

-Based on the contents of your project folder, here’s a draft of the README file for the repository:

----

 # My First p5.js Shader

 This project demonstrates the implementation of a basic shader using p5.js.
 It includes vertex and fragment shaders, alongside a simple webpage to render the output.